June 15, 2020

-Log search tools found their first traction in the Linux sysadmin community in the mid-00s, helping users troubleshoot problems across dozens or hundreds of systems from a central search bar.
+Log data search tools found their first traction in the Linux sysadmin community in the mid-00s, helping users troubleshoot problems across dozens or hundreds of systems from a central search bar.
 For troubleshooting, fresh data is much more valuable – I need to know what’s happening now.

-But, log search tools have many more use cases today.
+But log data search tools have many more use cases today.
 They are often the security system of record where data is stored for compliance or in case needed for a breach investigation months later, but never queried.
 Log systems are also often used for large time series data sources where customers run read-time aggregations across large full fidelity event streams.

 Today, we’re pleased to announce the general availability of LogStream 2.2.
 With LogStream 2.2 we give customers a new option: Data Collection lets you land data in cheap storage and replay it if and when it’s needed.
 LogStream 2.2 enables you to decide, later, whether data is interesting.